 What Happened To Briansclub Hacking?

-Written by Sophie Robertson, In Cybersecurity, Published On
+Written by Sophie Robertson, In Cybersecurity, Updated On

 Briansclub is an online portal that sells stolen credit card data.
-It is considered one of the largest websites to buy stolen credit card information.
+It is considered one of the largest websites where stolen credit card information can be bought.

-In early 2019, the website was hacked and all the credit card data was leaked to the issuing banks and online security blogs and platforms.
+In early 2019, the website was hacked, and all the credit card data was leaked to the issuing banks, online security blogs, and platforms.
 That was when the Brians club got its share of the spotlight.

-Let’s look into the Briansclub hacking evening, how did it happen, and how is Briansclub doing now.
+Let’s examine the Briansclub hacking evening, how it happened, and how Briansclub is doing now.

 In early 2019, Brianclub was hacked using MagenX malware.
-It is a sophisticated malware that can infiltrate complex security arrangements.
+This sophisticated malware can infiltrate complex security arrangements.

 How much data was leaked?

 In 2019, BriansClub, one of the largest underground stores for stolen credit card data, suffered a significant data breach.
-The breach resulted in the rescue of approximately 26 million stolen credit and debit card records.
-These records were originally taken from various online and physical retailers.
+The breach resulted in the rescue of approximately 26 million stolen credit and debit card records, which were originally taken from various online and physical retailers.

-The irony of this situation was not lost on observers, as BriansClub itself was a marketplace for stolen credit card data.
+Observers did not miss the irony of this situation, as BriansClub itself was a marketplace for stolen credit card data.
 It typically sold this data in dumps, which are strings of binary code that can later be used as legitimate payment methods.

 In the aftermath of the hack, online security took a big hit.
-Cyber threats are everywhere, legal or illegal, and a site dedicated to illegal activity could get hacked shows how important cybersecurity is.
+Cyber threats are everywhere, legal or illegal, and the fact that a site dedicated to illicit activity could get hacked shows how vital cybersecurity is.

-The BriansClub hacking incident that transpired in 2019 was a significant event in the world of cybercrime.
-BriansClub, a major underground marketplace for stolen credit card data, found itself on the receiving end of a hack.
+The BriansClub hacking incident in 2019 was a significant event in the world of cybercrime.
+BriansClub, a major underground marketplace for stolen credit card data, was hacked.
 Approximately 26 million stolen credit and debit card records were effectively rescued from the site.

 Are the sold cards still valid?

 In the aftermath of the breach, the legitimacy of the sold cards came into question.
-The answer, in large part, depends on the response of the banking industry and the affected individuals.
-It’s reported, the stolen card info was returned to the banking sector, allowing them to cancel compromised cards and issue new ones to customers.
+The answer largely depends on the response of the banking industry and the affected individuals.
+It’s reported that the stolen card info was returned to the banking sector, allowing them to cancel compromised cards and issue new ones to customers.
 This will invalidate cards sold in the past.

-The cards you buy from Briansclub may or may not work if the cardholders have already taken steps to secure their credit card account and the theft has been reported to authorities.
-The chances of your card being bought from Briansclub depend upon the original owner of the card and if the original owner was quick to take action on card theft.
+The cards you buy from Briansclub may or may not work if the cardholders have already taken steps to secure their credit card accounts and the theft has been reported to authorities.
+The chances of your card being bought from Briansclub depend upon the original owner and whether the original owner was quick to take action on card theft.

 The hacking and downing of BriansClub also created an opportunity for the underground card shop ecosystem.
-Now, there are other websites that also sell stolen credit card data.
+Now, other websites also sell stolen credit card data.

-It is worth noting that all the stolen credit card data may not result in those accounts being closed or that the money will not get stolen again.
-The banks and government monetary institutions act slowly due to bureaucratic red tape.
+It is worth noting that all the stolen credit card data may not result in those accounts being closed or that the money will not be stolen again.
+Banks and government monetary institutions act slowly due to bureaucratic red tape.

 Is Briansclub active again?

 BriansClub cm, a prominent underground marketplace for stolen credit card data, was ironically the victim of a significant data breach in 2019.
-The hack resulted in the rescue of around 26 million stolen credit and debit card records.
-This incident led to various speculations regarding the status and future operation of BriansClub.
+The hack resulted in the rescue of around 26 million stolen credit and debit card records, leading to various speculations regarding the status and future operation of BriansClub.

-The hacked data was returned to the banking industry, providing them the opportunity to secure their customers’ accounts by canceling the compromised cards and issuing new ones.
-This action would inherently impact BriansClub’s operations, given that its business model revolves around selling stolen card data.
+The hacked data was returned to the banking industry, allowing them to secure their customers’ accounts by canceling the compromised cards and issuing new ones.
+This action would inherently impact BriansClub’s operations because its business model revolves around selling stolen card data.

-However, as of August 16, 2023, there is no clear information available about BriansClub resuming its operations or being active again.
-It’s hard to figure out the exact status of illegal platforms in cybercrime because it’s highly secretive.
+However, as of Feb 20, 2024, no clear information is available about BriansClub resuming its operations or being active again.
+It’s hard to determine the exact status of illegal platforms in cybercrime because it’s highly secretive.

-BriansClub was a major player in the online black market, but other similar platforms might fill the void left by its apparent demise.
+BriansClub was a significant player in the online black market, but other similar platforms might fill the void left by its apparent demise.

-Brians Club is operational again but the threat of cybercrime and data theft remains.
+Brian Club is operational again, but the threat of cybercrime and data theft remains.
 Therefore, individuals and businesses alike should continue to prioritize robust cybersecurity measures.

 How do you save your website from hacking?